BMW 2 Series Gran Coupe interior

 While the new BMW 2 Series Gran Coupe’s styling might not find favour in everyone, its cabin looks much less divisive.
 The numerous horizontal lines of trim and stitching that stretch across the dashboard striking air vents, buttons and trapezoidal infotainment display look much more modern.

-That said, while the interior is a clear improvement over the old 2 Series Coupe’s interior, it isn’t quite a match for the Mercedes A-Class’ futuristic cabin in the looks department.
+That said, while the interior is a clear improvement over the old 2 Series Coupe’s interior, it isn’t quite a match for the Mercedes CLA’s’ futuristic cabin in the looks department.

 Thankfully, everything in the BMW feels super solid and there are loads of soft-touch plastics and solid-feeling metal-effect trims dotted about the dashboard, doors and centre console.
 All the buttons are easy to reach and the stalks behind the steering wheel feel lovely and solid.